VacCrow/vaccrow.github.io/guides/savages/eden/E12S_Part1.md

 <div class='guideSection' markdown='1'>
 <h2><a id='ABPrimalsAbilities'>Primal Abilities:</a></h2>

-Six memories of primals will appear along the North edge. *Eden's Promise* will either use Cast or Stock on Leviathan/Gaura/Ramuh/Ifrit or will use Junction on Titan/Shiva.
+Six memories of primals will appear along the North edge. *Eden's Promise* will either use Cast or Stock on Leviathan/Garuda/Ramuh/Ifrit or will use Junction on Titan/Shiva.
-Leviathan, Garuda, Ramuh and Ifrit memories deal <span class='magic'>magical damage</span> and apply a <span class='debuff'>Damage Down</span> debuff. <u>Also, Ifrit and Garuda memories can never be casted together</u>
+Leviathan, Garuda, Ramuh and Ifrit memories deal <span class='magic'>magical damage</span> and apply a <span class='debuff'>Damage Down</span> debuff. <u>Also, Ifrit and Garuda memories can never be cast together</u>

 + **<u>Cast</u>:**
 *Eden's Promise* will be tethered to two primal memories and will activate them at the end of the cast.